UnrealDeveloperCourse/BattleTanks/README.md

 - **Objective**: Revise movement of the tank

+**NOTE: This method removes previous instability in Unreal after the movement component had been added**

 - Current Component Architecture: Get rid of cyclical passing of references from component back to tank

 ![Component Architecture](BattleTank/Saved/Screenshots/Windows/Component_Architecture.png)